 Homemade Gingerbread Cookies

-In my next two posts, I’ll be sharing my two favorite roll & cut Christmas cookie recipes.
+This is one of my favorite roll & cut Christmas cookie recipes.
 When I say roll & cut, I’m just talking about a dough that requires rolling out with a pin and cutting out with cookie cutters.
 Know that this is coming from somebody who absolutely hates rolling and cutting anything (pie crust, fabric, wrapping paper… you name it) so if I highly recommend these, they’ve got to be good enough to merit the effort.

 If your rolling pin has been gathering dust in the back of your drawer, it’s time to break it out.
 Seriously, don’t let your rolling pin intimidate you.
 Show that thing who’s boss.
 You’ll get some delicious cookies as a result.
 My advice?
 Get your kids involved, and you will have a great excuse if they look, um, less than perfect.